01 of 06

 Switch Place Race

 Assign a number to each child.
-Send them into the bounce house and tell them to sit in a circle.
+Send them to the bounce house and tell them to sit in a circle.
 Have the birthday child stand in the middle and call out two numbers.
 The players assigned those numbers must get up and switch places, racing to be seated before the birthday child steals one of the empty spots.
 Whichever player is left standing gets to call the next two numbers.

 03 of 06